-Clinical students will be allocated one day each semester, that may be used for either personal or sick time.
-Days off should be scheduled in advance whenever possible, and may be taken in half day (4 hour) increments if necessary.
-Absences due to a documented, contagious illness will not count against days off, although the clinical time must be made up.
-Additionally, if a student is sent home from the clinical site due to illness, this will not count against the number of days off, but the clinical time must be made up.
-All makeup time must be approved by both the clinical instructor and clinical coordinator.
-Once a makeup day has been approved, it will be considered a scheduled clinical day and will be subject to the same attendance/ tardiness policies as any other clinical day.
-Any absences that go beyond these guidelines will be considered excessive and subject to discipline.
-Days scheduled on campus during clinical will be subject to the same attendance policies.
-Missing too much time will result in an incomplete grade.
+- Each semester, clinical students are allocated two days (16 hours) that may be used for personal or sick time. - Whenever possible, days off should be scheduled in advance. - Time off may be taken in half-day (4-hour) increments if necessary. - Absences due to a documented contagious illness will not count against the two allocated days; however, missed clinical time must be made up. - If a student is sent home from the clinical site due to illness, this will not count against the two allocated days, but the clinical time must still be made up.